samiBendou/bashdl/README.md

 ```
 $ ./com_all.sh
 $ ./com_all.sh -s
-$ ./com_all.sh -l thirdparty
+$ ./com_all.sh -l lib_thirdparty
 ```

 First second line compiles all the files in `rtl` directory and their test bench if theses are implemented.

-The tird line compiles all the files in the `thirdparty` directory that must be located located in the `src` directory.
+The tird line compiles all the files in the `lib_thirdparty` directory that must be located located in the `src` directory.
 Benchs files have to be located in the `bench` directory.

 In general the syntax is the following :